“… the necessary expertise that you need, with the personal and dedicated service that you want.”

 Advocate & Solicitor, Singapore

 NIGEL BOGAARS is a founding partner of Bogaars & Din, He holds an LLB (Hons) degree from the University of Buckingham.
-Nigel was called to the Bar of England and Wales in 1990 and practiced in a leading London law firm till 1993.
+Nigel was called to the Bar of England and Wales in 1990 and worked with a City of London law firm till 1993.
 He was called to the Singapore Bar in 1994.
 He commenced practice in Singapore with a large law firm in 1994 and was made a Partner there in 1996.

 His practice also has a special emphasis on insurance related litigation and advisory work.
 In this area, Nigel handles claims involving various classes of insurance such as Public Liability, Professional Indemnity, Fidelity Guarantees, Performance Bonds, Contractors’ All-Risk, Motor Insurance and Work Injury Compensation and other construction-related claims.
 He also regularly advises Singapore and Malaysian insurers on drafting and structuring in relation to policy wording.
 He advises on both contentious and non-contentious work.
 He undertakes both defence work and subrogation actions.